-All project information (field recording forms, maps, photographs) will be temporarily curated at the PAL offices at 210 Lonsdale Avenue, Pawtucket, Rhode Island, according to Archaeological Collections Management (ACMP) guidelines.
-The Phase IA survey documentation will be returned to the NPS with the submission of the final report.
+Cataloged artifacts and associated project documentation will be temporarily curated at the PAL offices at 210 Lonsdale Avenue, Pawtucket, Rhode Island, according to Archaeological Collections Management (ACMP) guidelines.
+The cataloged artifacts will be returned to NPS with the submission of the final report.